jinshin19/coffee-mini-commerce/readme.md

 main      → backend:3000    (server-side API calls)
 ```

 No ports are directly exposed except Nginx on port 80.
+When using VM with NAT, exposed port is 8080 pointed to guest port of 80

 ---